TLG was set up in response to the announcement of Your Party, aiming to

 Members are expected to attend all member meetings and give

-form of a message to the chair of the meeting or letting
+message to the chair of the meeting or letting another comrade in

 -

-TLG - this can take the form of active participation in
+this can take the form of active participation in a working

 participation.